GENERAL TERMS

 6. On occasions, we take photographs of activities to use in displays and publications such as our website and newsletter.
 Please indicate in writing if you do not give consent.

-7. Children frequently become upset if their routine is changed and it is therefore, important to collect your child on time.
-An additional charge of £10 for each 15 minutes of late collection will be made.
+7. Children frequently become upset if their routine is changed and it is therefore important to collect your child on time.
+We reserve the right to charge a late collection fee.

 8. Relationships with a Seymour House team member beyond the workplace can undermine our team’s ability to maintain a purely professional relationship and for this reason babysitting for a parent of the nursery is not permitted.
 Parents agree that for a period of six months after their child leaves nursery they will not solicit or employ a Seymour House team member.

 9. These terms are reviewed regularly and may be updated.
-An up-to-date version is available upon request or via the Seymour House website.
+An up-to-date version is available upon request.

 10. In compliance with current UK data protection legislation, any data provided/collected by Seymour House regarding a child/adult/family will be kept secure and treated confidentially.
 The data collected will only be used by Seymour House Ltd and will not be disclosed to any external sources without prior consent unless required by law.
 Data will be stored confidentially in a password protected information management database or in a locked cabinet.